Trade Forex Trading

 Stock Margin Requirement = 100 %

-Because when a trader has a higher stocks trading Leverage Example means that they have more percent above what is required (A.K.A.
-Known As More "Free Stock Margin") their open stocks transactions are less likely to get closed.
-This is reason why traders will choose the option 100:1 for their account but according to their risk management guidelines, they will not trade above 5:1 leverage ratio.
+Because when one has a higher stocks trading Leverage Example means that they have more percent above what is required (A.K.A.
+Known As More "Free Margin") their open transactions are less likely to get closed.
+This is reason why traders will select the option 100:1 for their account but according to their risk management rules, they will not trade above 5:1 leverage ratio.

 These Levels are Shown on The Software Screen-Shot Below as an Example: